President Lynn M. Morton, Ph.D.

 Her climb to the highest levels of academia started as a part-time instructor.
 In addition to Morton’s time as a professor, she chaired the English department, directed the first-year writing program, served as an associate vice president for academic affairs and spent four years as dean of the college of arts and sciences.
 Before joining Queens University of Charlotte, she held teaching positions at Winthrop University, the University of South Carolina and the University of Nevada at Reno.

 Throughout her academic career, Morton took advantage of opportunities to work within multiple areas of higher education.
-She has successfully partnered with advancement and Queens’ president to raise funds to renovate centers of cultural significance, including a campus library, a fine arts center and a center for peace and social justice.
-Morton has taken the lead on initiatives to increase enrollment, and she has made efforts to strengthen shared governance and set institutional goals that are achievable and aspirational.
+While at Queens, she successfully partnered with advancement and Queens’ president to raise funds to renovate centers of cultural significance, including a campus library, a fine arts center and a center for peace and social justice.
+Morton took the lead on initiatives to increase enrollment, and she made efforts to strengthen shared governance and set institutional goals that are achievable and aspirational.

 Before working in the field, English was the focus of Morton’s collegiate pursuits.
 She holds degrees from the University of North Carolina at Greensboro, the University of Nevada at Reno and the University of South Carolina, which is where she earned her Ph.D. in Renaissance literature.
 Morton is also the recipient of multiple awards for superior teaching and recently completed the Council of Independent Colleges Executive Leadership Academy.